Polymer/old-docs-site/docs/elements/icons.md

       icons="location place starta stopb bus car train walk">
     </core-iconset>

-Now you can refer to the icon using colon notation:
+Now you can use the icons in your custom set just like the built-in icons.

     <core-icon icon="custom-icons-png:place"></core-icon>